How effective are steroids?

 Photo of a couple riding bikes

 Treating carpal tunnel syndrome with steroids (also known as corticosteroids) can provide temporary relief.
+But they hardly have any long-term effect.
 Steroid injections into the carpal tunnel are more effective than steroids taken as tablets.

 Pain, tingling or numbness in your hand may possibly be caused by carpal tunnel syndrome.
-In carpal tunnel syndrome, the median nerve that runs through the carpal tunnel in your wrist is squashed.
-This nerve leads to the ball of the thumb and other parts of the hand.
+The median nerve – which runs through the carpal tunnel in your wrist to the ball of the thumb and other parts of the hand – is squashed.
 Injecting steroids is one of the most effective treatments available.

 How effective are steroid injections?